 As if you needed another excuse to explore Peterborough & the Kawarthas, geocaching is a great way to get to see our spectacular scenery in a unique way.
 The Geocaching App makes it easy to search while you’re already out and about exploring the many amazing areas in Peterborough & the Kawarthas.
 All you have to do is open up the app, and see how far away you are to the closest one.
 With hundreds in the area there may be one right under your nose without you even knowing it while you’re exploring the great outdoors.

-There are several trails along portions of the Trans Canada Trail in our region that are bursting with caches!
+There are several trails along portions of the Great Trail (Formally the Trans Canada Trail) in our region that are bursting with caches!
 Walk or cycle these trails and find numerous caches in quick succession.

 Canada 150+ Geocaching Adventure

-Starting May 20th, you can begin hunting for 23 new caches set out to celebrate the rich history of the region and… there’s a prize!
+You can hunt for 23 caches set out to celebrate the rich history of the region and… there’s a prize!
 Download our Travel Diary, find at least one cache in each community, and use the stamp inside it to prove you were there.
 You can create a rubbing with the crayons or pencil provided or you can bring your own stamp pad or marker.

 Each community (8 Townships, 2 First Nations, and the City of Peterborough) will have matching stamps within their caches.
 You only need to find one per community, or 11 unique stamps in total, to complete your Travel Diary and collect your limited edition Peterborough & the Kawarthas Tourism (PKT) trackable geocoin.
-Stop into the PKT Visitors’ Centre at 270 George Street North, 1st Floor (corner of George & King Streets) during business hours to collect your coin.
+Stop into the PKT Visitors Centre at 270 George Street N. suite 101 Floor (corner of George & King Streets) during business hours to collect your coin. *PLEASE NOTE: The Visitor Centre is temporarily closed.

 Limit one geocoin per active geocaching.com account.